cbaruselli/practical-programming-in-chemistry-exercises/Lecture03/README.md

 <img width="570" alt="Screenshot 2025-02-24 at 16 56 51" src="https://github.com/user-attachments/assets/f8e33518-a9b2-4f55-ae07-ee135b16c41f" />

+Then double click on the exercises notebook to open it.

 # Python Basics Tutorial Notebook

 This notebook provides an introduction to fundamental Python programming concepts, focusing on data types, control structures, and file path handling.